Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/customer-portal.md

 sidebarDepth: 2
 ---

-# Entando Customer Portal
+# Villanova Customer Portal
 ## Overview
-The Entando Customer Portal enables an organization to quickly provide a modern, self-service, customer-facing application for managing subscriptions.
+The Villanova Customer Portal enables an organization to quickly provide a modern, self-service, customer-facing application for managing subscriptions.
 It includes lightweight integration to Jira Service Management for service ticket tracking and role based access control (RBAC) for a collaborative environment.

 Key Features:

 * Customizable service ticket tracking system with Jira Service Management
-* Role based access control with Entando Identity Management System
+* Role based access control with Villanova Identity Management System
 * Integrated user, customer, project, and subscription management

 This tutorial covers: